iGEMIISc/RiboTree-Docker/README.md

 $ docker pull anirudhgupta07/igem-mrna-2023:1.0

+Required commands to run the image on Terminal:

+$ docker run anirudhgupta07/igem-mrna-2023:1.0

 If "Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?" error shows up.
 Then you need to install Docker using link: https://docs.docker.com/get-docker/